Debit vs Credit Accounting: An Overview of Debits And Credits

 Documenting a sales transaction

-A catering company provides services for a client’s party and bills the client instead of receiving immediate payment.
+A catering company provides services for a client’s party and issues a bill to the client instead of receiving immediate payment.
 The asset account increases as accounts receivable, while the revenue account also increases.

 AccountDebitCredit